irishgordo/harvester-wiki/Harvester-API-Test.md

 ## Prerequisites

 A running Harvester Environment.

 ## APIs
-Here we are referring to the Harvester HCI mode installation, the server endpoint will be `https://harvester-ip:30443`, and this is the base URL of all of the API calls.
+We will use Harvester HCI mode installation as an example, the server endpoint will be something similar to `https://harvester-ip:30443`, and this is the base URL of all of the API calls.

 ### Authentication & Authorization